 People's healthcare needs were carefully monitored and detailed care planning ensured care could be delivered effectively.
-Information on health professionals and health procedures were in pictorial format to assist people with understanding the processes.
 Care Records showed that people had access to community nurses and GP's and were referred to specialist services when required.
 Care files contained detailed information on visits to health professionals and outcomes of these visits including any follow up appointments.